diogofriggo/walk-the-dog/README.md

 # Endless runner game in WebAssembly with Rust!

-From the book-tutorial Game Development with Rust and WebAssembly by Eric Smith
+Based on the book-tutorial Game Development with Rust and WebAssembly by Eric Smith

 ![Alt RedHatBoy](rhb_compressed.gif)